+and health "ICF" or

+family-centred

+approach

+2. Demonstrate the х

+ability to adhere to the

+ethical standards and

+codes of conduct of the

-behind different
+different settings in

-physiotherapy
+which clinical training

+will take place.

+3. Perform literature х Х Х

+search and select

+appropriate, critically-

+appraised evidence-

+based outcome

+measures and treatment

-approaches and
+approaches for the

-techniques.

-11. Critically appraise X

-research articles while

-attempting to apply

-evidence-based

-practice.

-12. Display critical X

-thinking skills when

-critiquing articles on

-physiotherapy

-approaches.
+management of their

+clients.

-13. Demonstrate sound X
+4. Demonstrate sound 1 х

 clinical reasoning and

 decision-making

 abilities in developing

 and modifying

 physiotherapy

 management plans for

 clients with a variety of

 health conditions.

-14. Reflect on their X
+5. Reflect on their own X

-own practice and
+practice and consider Α

-consider the

-possibilities for self-
+the possibilities for

-development.
+1

+self-development.
+X

-15. Demonstrate X
+6. Demonstrate л

 accuracy and efficiency

 in keeping records of

 each physiotherapy

 session they perform.

-16. Devise intervention X

-plans from the

-perspective of optimal

-functional performance

-and social participation.

-17. Adhere to the X
+7. Adhere to the highest Х

-highest levels of
+levels of physiotherapy

-physiotherapy practice

-standards, especially in
+practice standards,

-terms of treatment
+especially in terms of

-planning and
+treatment planning and

 documentation.

-documentation. ļ
+8. Use their knowledge х

+and expertise to

+promote the health and